FAQs – Frequently Asked Questions

-Our programs for high school and undergraduate students occur on Saturdays and run from 8:30am to 3:30pm.
+Our programs for high school students occur on Saturdays and run from 8:30am to 3:30pm.
 Unless otherwise specified, parents are welcome to join us any time after 2pm.

-Our programs for medical students occur on either Friday evenings or Saturday mornings and run for 4 hours.
+Our programs for medical students occur on Friday evenings.
 Please check with your local contact about the time and date of your specific program.

 Where is the program?

-We run between 25 and 30 programs at sites nationwide each year.
+We run over 30 programs at sites nationwide each year.
 Please check the Upcoming Events page to see the exact location of the program you are looking to attend.

 What will we do all day?